 Dr Rob Gess (Research Associate) joined the department formally in 2013 as a post-doctoral fellow.
 He is a Devonian palaeontology specialist, and teaches in the palaeontology courses.

-Dr Nicola McLoughlin (Research Associate and/or Post-doctoral Fellow) joined the department late in 2015, and is a specialist in the biogeochemistry of early life, with particular interest in the Barberton greenstone belt.
+Dr Nicola McLoughlin (Senior Research Associate) joined the department late in 2015, and is a specialist in the biogeochemistry of early life, with particular interest in the Barberton greenstone belt.
+She also teaches undergraduate palaeontology courses.